Fast, effortless and 100% online.

 Not sure what NI contributions you need to make?
 You can work it out yourself.
 Try our National Insurance Calculator with the updated rates for 2022/23!

-As a self-employed you have to pay your National Insurance contributions yourself during your annual Self Assessment, together with any income tax you might owe.
+When you’re self-employed, you have to pay your National Insurance contributions yourself in your annual Self Assessment, together with any income tax you might owe.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.

 "*" indicates required fields